-Any employee organization recognized as the bargaining agent for employees in an appropriate bargaining unit shall have the following rights:

-- (1) To speak on behalf of all employees in the unit and shall be responsible for representing the interests of all employees in the bargaining unit without discrimination and without regard to employee organization membership; - (2) To meet at reasonable times and places to engage in good faith collective bargaining on matters that, under this division, may be the subject of collective bargaining, in an effort to reach an agreement, subject to the tentative approval of the Chief Administrative Officer. - (3) To meet with bargaining unit employees on the premises of the City in non-secure areas during times when the employees are on break or in a non-duty status.
+- (a) Employee organizations, whether or not certified as bargaining agents, shall have the right, subject to section 2-1293(d) and other applicable laws, to meet with bargaining unit employees on City premises to which access is not restricted for security reasons during times when employees are on break or off duty, including the right to conduct worksite meetings during meal periods and other breaks and outside of the employees' working hours. - (b) Any employee organization recognized as the bargaining agent for employees in an appropriate bargaining unit shall have the following rights: - (1) To speak on behalf of all employees in the unit and shall be responsible for representing the interests of all employees in the bargaining unit without discrimination and without regard to employee organization membership; - (2) To meet at reasonable times and places to engage in good faith collective bargaining on matters that, under this division, may be the subject of collective bargaining, in an effort to reach an agreement, subject to the tentative approval of the Chief Administrative Officer. - (3) To meet with bargaining unit employees on the premises of the City in non-secure areas during times when the employees are on break or in a non-duty status.
 Any other employee organization that has submitted a petition and established a valid question concerning representation of the bargaining unit shall also be permitted to meet with bargaining unit employees with the same limitations.
-This subsection shall not restrict an exclusive bargaining agent and the City from negotiating for greater access to employees by the exclusive bargaining agent as a provision of a collective bargaining agreement. - (4) To meet with newly hired employees, without charge to the pay or leave time of any of the employees for a maximum of 30 minutes, within 30 calendar days from the date of hire, during new employee orientations, or if the City fails to conduct new employee orientation, at individual or group meetings. - (5) To be the only labor organization eligible to receive from the City amounts deducted from the pay of employees as authorized by written assignment of the employees, for the payment of regular and periodic dues to the exclusive bargaining agent, unless two exclusive bargaining agents of City employees agree that they can both receive deductions from the same employee.
-Any such authorization may be revoked in accordance with the terms of the authorization which shall provide a period of irrevocability of not more than one year.
+This subsection shall not restrict an exclusive bargaining agent and the City from negotiating for greater access to employees by the exclusive bargaining agent as a provision of a collective bargaining agreement.

+- (4) To meet with newly hired employees, without charge to the pay or leave time of any of the employees for a minimum of 30 minutes and a maximum of 60 minutes, within 30 calendar days from the date of hire, immediately following new employee orientations conducted by the City and in the same City location or, if the City fails to conduct new employee orientation, during other group or individual meetings of new hires on City premises.
+The union orientation shall be considered a part of any required new City employee orientation, in the sequence described above.
+The City shall provide the bargaining agent with ten days' notice of the time and place of new employee orientations, a list of expected participants, and the opportunity to provide materials for distribution.
+This subdivision shall not limit the parties from bargaining to further define this right. - (5) To be the only labor organization eligible to receive from the City amounts deducted from the pay of employees as authorized by written assignment of the employees, for the payment of regular and periodic dues to the exclusive bargaining agent, unless two exclusive bargaining agents of City employees agree that they can both receive deductions from the same employee.
+Any such authorization may be revoked in accordance with the terms of the authorization.
 An authorization that satisfies the Uniform Electronic Transactions Act (Code of Virginia, §§ 59.1-479-59.1-497), including, without limitation, electronic authorizations and voice authorizations, shall be valid for employees' authorizations for payroll deductions and authorization for representation for purposes of a petition filed by an employee organization for exclusive representation.